 Another key source of information for the biographies has been the "Ossett Observer" which, at the time, published reports and short obituaries of many of the men who lost their lives in the Great War.
 Several years ago many of these reports and obituaries were identified and copied by Dorothy Wainwright, once of Ossett Library, but now enjoying her retirement.
 More recently these have been added to by Jean Parkin and Susan Emmett, both of Ossett Library, to establish an archive of those reports and this has been of immense value in preparing the biographies.
 The "Ossett Observer" archive collection at Ossett Library has not yet been digitised and has to be accessed by microfiche reader.
 We developed a fast way of collecting data for our WW1 project by digitally photographing the microfiche screen at high resolution and then reading the information later after it was transferred to our personal computers.
 Some of the pictures in the biographies presented are not of the highest quality, having been copied in this way from a 100 year-old newspaper, but represent our best endeavours with a little help from Photoshop.

 The "Ossett Observer", however, includes a further fifteen Ossett men who died in the Great War, but whose names are not recorded on the Ossett War Memorial dedication.
-The final sources contributing to our 2014 Memorial were the records of the Commonwealth War Graves Commission (C.W.G.C) and the U.K. Soldiers Died in the Great War 1914-1919 (S.D.G.W).
+The final sources contributing to the 2014 Memorial were the records of the Commonwealth War Graves Commission (C.W.G.C) and the U.K. Soldiers Died in the Great War 1914-1919 (S.D.G.W).
 These sources recorded over 100 men with an Ossett connection who lost their lives as a result of action in World War 1.
 None of these 100 men were remembered on the Ossett War Memorial Dedication.
 This Ossett connection included men whose army service records indicated that they were born or lived or enlisted in Ossett.

 In total therefore this research, 100 years on, and with the benefit of hindsight, and huge technological advancements, has identified 85 additional Ossett men who lost their lives for King and Country in World War 1.
 The histories of these 85 men reveal no significant differences to the histories of those 230 men who were remembered on the Ossett War Memorial dedication.
-We hope therefore that these biographies and supporting articles will stand as a 2014 - 2018 Memorial of the 315 Ossett men who lost their lives, so that we may live ours.
+I hope therefore that these biographies and supporting articles will stand as a 2014 - 2018 Memorial of the 315 Ossett men who lost their lives, so that we may live ours.

 “Monday, 4 September : I visited Toutencourt and saw General Gough.
-The failure to hold the position gained on the Ancre is due, he reported to the 49th Division.
+The failure to hold the position gained on the Ancre is due, he reported, to the 49th Division.
 The units of that Division did not really attack and some men did not follow their officers.
 The total losses of this Division are under a thousand!
 It is a Territorial Division from the West Riding of Yorkshire.
 I had occasion a fortnight ago to call the attention of the Army and Corps Commanders (Gough and Jacobs) to the lack of smartness, and slackness of one of its Battalions in the matter of saluting when I was motoring through the village where it was billeted.
 I expressed my opinion that such men were too sleepy to fight well, etc. It was due to the failure of the 49th Division that the 39th (which did well and got all their objectives) had to fall back.”

 Whilst Haig may have been correct about the saluting, he was wrong about everything else and Captain P.G.
 Bales, most definitely saw things rather differently, when he wrote this in the "History of the 1st/4th Battalion, Duke of Wellington’s West Riding Regiment: 1914 - 19".
 At the time, the 1st/4th Battalion, Duke of Wellington's Regiment were in the 147th Brigade of the 49th Division: